 - Application flow: a human-readable name of common flows represented by traces, like

-- Service name-spacing for service-specific tags:
+- Service name-spacing for service-specific attributes:

 - Container management: